Graphic Design - B.S.

 - Use traditional tools, technology, materials and production methods of the discipline to create effective solutions to design problems.

-- Create ethical design solutions that respond to the physical, cognitive, cultural and social elements of the audience.
+- Design solutions that respond to the physical, cognitive, cultural, social and/or ethical elements of the audience.

 Students in this degree program prepare for a wide range of career opportunities in the creative industries where graphic design and web design intersect.
 Sample job titles in this rapidly changing professional market include graphic designer, digital designer, visual designer, UI/UX (user interface) designer, web designer, creative/art director, digital designer, interactive designer, multimedia designer and more.